-The Trade Adjustment Assistance (TAA) Program is a Federal entitlement program that assists U.S. workers who have lost or may lose their jobs because of foreign trade.

-The TAA program seeks to provide adversely affected workers with opportunities to obtain the skills, credentials, resources, and support necessary to become reemployed.
-TAA Program benefits available to eligible workers vary depending on whether the workers are covered by the provisions of the Trade Act enacted in 2002 (2002 Program), 2009 (2009 Program), 2011 (2011 Program), or 2015 (2015 Program).

-In addition, all workers covered by a TAA certification are eligible for employment and case management services including:
+The Trade Adjustment Assistance program (TAA) is a Federal program that assists US workers who have lost or may lose their jobs because of foreign trade.
+TAA provides trade-affected workers with opportunities to obtain the skills, credentials, resources, and support necessary for reemployment.
+TAA benefits available to eligible workers vary depending on whether the workers are covered by the provisions of statutes authorizing the 2002 program, 2009 program, 2011 program, 2015 program, or Reversion 2021.
+In addition to the benefits provided under the applicable Federal TAA program, trade-affected workers are generally eligible for basic and individualized career services provided at or through American Job Centers by NDOL TAA.

-- basic and individualized career services through: - o the TAA Program; and - through and in coordination with adult and dislocated worker programs authorized under WIOA Title IB; and - employment services authorized under the Wagner-Peyser Act, as amended by WIOA Title III.

-&lt;sup>1 Refer to APPENDIX I for a side-by-side comparison of TAA Program benefits under the 2002, 2009, 2011, and 2015 Programs
+&lt;sup>1 Refer to APPENDIX I for a side-by-side comparison of benefits available under the various TAA programs.